-Here is my approach to addiction treatment based on years of personal development, intensive psychotherapy training and extensive work with porn and sex addiction, as well as substance use issues.
+Here is my approach to addiction treatment based on years of personal development, intensive psychotherapy training and extensive work with out-of-control sexual behaviors, as well as substance use issues.
 Simply put, I work to understand the problem from a person’s experience, develop a collaborative relationship and co-create an individualized treatment plan.
 I then use a variety of therapeutic skills, concepts and tactics to achieve the desired goals, relying on client feedback to the only question that matters: is the problem getting resolved?
 Here’s a preview of what to expect.

 The first step in any therapy is to identify and assess the problem.
 Two useful questions to determine if there's a problem are: